Drakesinger/Linux-Drivers/README.md

 #include <linux/module.h>
 #include <linux/kernel.h>
 ```
+The module header is required by all modules.
 The kernel header contains the kernel functions that your module can use.

 ### Initialization and Cleanup functions